Monitoring for Varroa

 Medium to large apiary, multiple apiaries

-Greater than 10 colonies per apiary = Sample 10 or more colonies in each apiary.
+Greater than 10 colonies per apiary = Sample 10 or more colonies in each apiary (except for apiaries in Nothern Territory - see below).
 If possible, include colonies from the centre as well as the outer edges of the apiary.

 Varroa infestations will vary between colonies, even in the same apiary, so the more colonies that can be monitored, the greater accuracy you’ll have evaluating your mite levels.
 In the early years of Varroa establishment, where populations have not stabilised and re-infestation is common, sampling more than 10 colonies per apiary and rotating which colonies are monitored is highly recommended.